Yoga Props Australia Research.

 Last, you can use the belt, or eye pad, to give you some extra quietness of the mind.
 (Here’s more about how and why pranayama works.)

-Our yoga props Australia research on buying props
+Accessing our yoga props Australia research

-If you have questions or comments, or have good tips about buying or making yoga props, please contact Senior Yoga Teacher Chris Lalor via message through our Facebook Page, or +61 448 11 22 51, or [email protected].
+If you have questions or comments, or have good tips about buying or making yoga props, please contact Senior Yoga Teacher Chris Lalor via message through our Facebook Page, or +61 448 11 22 51, or chris@flametreeyogastudio.com.au.

 You can also reach out to our Customer Service Team.
 See the links in the bottom right of this page.